levkk/rwf/examples/auth/README.md

 # Authentication & sessions

 Rwf has a customizable authentication and authorization system.
 All HTTP requests can be checked against some conditions, e.g. a header or a cookie value, and allowed access to a controller.
-If authorization fails, a default HTTP response, like a redirect or a `403 - Forbidden` can be returned.
+If authorization fails, a default HTTP response, like a redirect or a `401 - Unauthorized` can be returned.

 ## Included authentication